Skip to main contentSkip to footer

 Share this:

-Why is Henry Cavill leaving The Witcher?
+Why did Henry Cavill leave The Witcher?

+While Henry hasn't explicitly detailed his reasons for stepping down from the role, the timing of his departure is quite telling.
 Just days before the Jersey-born actor announced his exit from the Netflix show, he revealed that he would be reprising his role as Superman in the DC Extended Universe.

 Henry Cavill© Susie Allnutt